-This week my show bug, a theatre performance about women of an Indigenous family navigating addiction and intergenerational trauma, opened in Tkarón:to (Toronto).
+This week my show bug, a theater performance about women of an Indigenous family navigating addiction and intergenerational trauma, opened in Tkarón:to (Toronto).

-As part of our efforts to decolonize art and foster culturally informed criticism, my theatre company, mandoons collective, run by Cole Alvis and I, requested that only Indigenous, Black, people of colour (IBPOC) folks review the show.
+As part of our efforts to decolonize art and foster culturally informed criticism, my theater company, mandoons collective, run by Cole Alvis and I, requested that only Indigenous, Black, people of color (IBPOC) review the show.

 Indigenous performance has been grossly under-reviewed and while the tide is shifting, the lens with which predominantly white critics view the work has been problematic.
 The lack of IBPOC voices in the media—at a time when arts’ coverage is shrinking—means white critics are often the gatekeepers of success.